Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Sexually Transmitted Disease.md

 	4. Better test in primary disease with chancre
 4. Neurosyphillis:
 	1. Do Lumbar puncture
-	2. Blood test do not necessarily indicate CNS disease
+		1. This is because Blood test do not necessarily indicate CNS disease
-	3. CSF for VDRL is highly specific for neurosphill
+	2. CSF for VDRL is highly specific for neurosphillys

 ---